 Nick Mingione – who was named Kentucky’s head coach on June 13, 2016 – has already made his mark after just six seasons in Lexington, becoming a respected piece of the UK Baseball program and local community, while guiding the Wildcats to their only two Super Regional appearances in school history.

 In his rookie season as a head coach, Mingione proved a quick study as the 2017 Wildcats etched their name all over the school’s record books.
 The program made a trip to the NCAA Tournament Super Regionals for the first time and finished ranked in the Top 10 of every major college baseball poll.
 In year seven, Mingione repeated the feat by returning to the Super Regional and climbing into the Top 10 during the season.

-Additionally, the Cats’ 43 wins were just two shy of the school record and the most for a first-year coach in the program’s history.
+Additionally, the Cats’ 43 wins in 2017 were just two shy of the school record and the most for a first-year coach in the program’s history.
 The 19 wins in Southeastern Conference play were the second-most in school history, just one shy of the 2006 championship team’s 20, which Mingione also was a part of as an assistant coach.
 In 2018, the Cats spent the majority of the season in the Top 25, including ten weeks in the Top 10.
 The 77 victories in Mingione’s first two seasons are the most in a two-year period at UK since John Cohen won 78 games in 2007-08.

 The success has carried over to the Major League Baseball Draft, where Mingione and his staff’s ability to groom players for a professional career has led to 33 players being selected in the past six MLB Drafts.
 The 21 players selected in the 2017 and 2018 drafts were the most of any program in the country and Mingione has helped mentor two top 20 overall picks in first baseman Evan White (17th, 2017) and left-handed pitcher Zack Thompson (19th, 2019).